-- Assisted the SCEIS project team with converting 69 agencies to the FI/MM and 67 agencies to the HR/PR SCEIS system.
-Continued to maintain the legacy STARS accounting system as well as SCEIS.
-The Comptroller General's support included making available a substantial number of the Office's technical staff as well as the lead person for the SCEIS technical team. - Continued to support the Budget and Control Board's implementation of a statewide enterprise information system (SCEIS) that will provide a comprehensive statewide platform for managing the state's financial and human resources.
-The SCEIS project mandated by the SC Legislature (Act 151 in 2005), is designed to move the state toward a more comprehensive common system for managing the state's finances.
+Continued to support the Budget and Control Board's implementation of a statewide enterprise information system (SCEIS) that will provide a comprehensive statewide platform for managing the state's financial, payroll, procurement and human resources transactions.
+The SCEIS project mandated by the General Assembly (Act 151, 2005), is designed to move the state toward a more comprehensive, efficient common system for managing the state's operations.
 Conversion for each agency includes implementation of the document management or "imaging" system.

-Note: SCEIS, when fully implanted, would include seventy-two state entities, including the legislative branch; higher education institutions are exempt from SCEIS.
-In addition to the sixty-seven agencies now using the new SAP software, plans for fiscal year 2010-2011 include four additional agencies.
-Conversion of legislative branch entities is yet to be resolved.
+Note: SCEIS, when fully implanted, would include all state agencies, including the legislative branch; higher education institutions are exempt from SCEIS by statute.

-- Maintained the agency website to allow for more interactive use by agencies communicating with the Comptroller General's Office. - Increased government transparency by allowing citizens to use the Internet to see how state agencies are spending their money.
-Maintained a website that includes both annual and monthly data detailing individual agency expenditures for travel, office supplies, and contractual services. - Continued the campaign to encourage local governments and school districts to post their transaction registers on the internet.
-Hosts a Local Government Spending and School District Transparency webpage to expand the transparency initiative.
-To date, the webpage includes participation by 92 cities, counties and school districts.
-This is a significant increase from the 12 entities that participated last year. - Increased transparency by providing all Purchasing Card purchases on the Comptroller General's website. - Maintained the SC Stimulus website to keep South Carolinians informed on the American Recovery and Reinvestment Act (ARRA) that was enacted February 2009.
+- Re-built the Comptroller General websites using Microsoft SharePoint software.
+The website was moved to the new software as well as re-structured for better end-user experience. - Increased government transparency by allowing citizens to use the Internet to see how state agencies are spending their money.
+Maintained a website that includes both annual and monthly data detailing individual agency expenditures and purchasing card transactions. - Continued the campaign to encourage local governments and school districts to post their transaction registers on the internet.
+Hosts a Local Government Spending and School

+District Transparency webpage to expand the transparency initiative.
+To date, the webpage includes participation by 108 cities, counties and school districts.

-- Received an audit with no exceptions was received as a result of the annual IT audit performed as part of the statewide audit. - The costs for information technology activities compared favorably to the estimated cost of contracting for these services from DSIT.
+- Continued providing maintenance and quarterly updates to the state's American Recovery and Reinvestment Act (ARRA) reporting website in order to keep South Carolinians informed. - Received an annual IT audit with no exceptions. - The costs for information technology activities compared favorably to the estimated cost of contracting for these services from DSIT.
 The agency's costs include all Personnel Services and Operating expenses for the Information Technology Division.
-Estimates of the DSIT costs are based on rates as published by DSIT.
+Estimates of the DSIT costs are based on rates published by DSIT. - Installed new computer equipment for Comptroller General Office's staff. - Installed new network switches and fiber cable to allow for increased productivity of the Comptroller General Office's staff by increasing network and Internet availability.